-Challenges and Trends in Healthcare Human Resources
+Trends in Healthcare Human Resources (Free HIPPA Compliance Checklist)

-It’s often said that a company’s greatest asset is its employees, and this raises important HR challenges in healthcare.
-In healthcare, this is especially pertinent.
-Without the incredible work and sacrifices made by doctors, nurses, and administrative staff, the quality of American healthcare would falter.
 Creating an effective HR team is critical to managing human capital and ensuring patients get the best possible care.
 However, HR teams are under constant strain from a changing industry.
 Let’s run through the most significant HR challenges in healthcare and the trends influencing the industry.

 Challenges and Trends Influencing Healthcare HR

 American healthcare is under strain in the aftermath of the COVID-19 pandemic.
 Healthcare spending is expected to reach nearly 20% of GDP by 2028, indicating an industry in crisis.
-Although individual healthcare professionals and clinical facilities cannot do much about the macroeconomic view, they can make changes at home.
-And the challenging issues facing healthcare professionals today require an efficient HR team to manage.
-Here are the biggest challenges your HR team could be facing now.

 Employee Burnout

-Burnout is the biggest of all the HR challenges in healthcare.
+Burnout is the biggest of all the challenges in healthcare HR.
 It’s no secret that doctors and nurses work long hours in pressure-filled environments.
-Following the COVID-19 pandemic, healthcare professionals have been stretched to breaking point.
-Although surveys differ, 48% of U.S. doctors reported burnout in 2020.
-Even more alarmingly, one in four had symptoms of high stress and anxiety.
-Numbers like this have remained relatively constant and apply to every healthcare professional.
-With HR responsible for helping to prevent burnout and ease the burden, this area requires fresh new approaches.
+Following the COVID-19 pandemic, healthcare professionals have been stretched to their breaking points.
+48% of U.S. doctors reported burnout in 2020.

 Staff Shortages

-Staffing shortages are a problem that often gets swept under the rug because the healthcare industry has a record-low unemployment rate.
-However, the Association of American Medical Colleges reveals that the country could face a shortage of up to 124,000 physicians by 2034.
-Due to how long it takes to train a new doctor, this issue must be confronted immediately.
-HR teams can address and anticipate staffing problems through cloud-based HR platforms to get real-time views of current and future staffing issues.
-Additionally, HR must collaborate with other stakeholders to make their facility an attractive workplace, which can also prevent costly turnover.
+The Association of American Medical Colleges reveals that the country could face a shortage of up to 124,000 physicians by 2034.
+HR teams can start preparing for and anticipate staffing problems through cloud-based HR platforms to get real-time views of current and future staffing issues.

 Digitization

-The process of digitization has never ended within healthcare.
-Notorious for being relatively slow on the uptake, the healthcare industry continues to pursue the digitization of records and workflows.
-Again, HR has a massive influence on the speed and effectiveness of digitization, which can influence collaboration across every department and, ultimately, patient care quality.
-Naturally, this also means HR must provide support and guidance regarding compliance with regulations relating to patient privacy and data security in regard to medical records storage.
+The healthcare industry continues to pursue the digitization of records and workflows.
+HR has a massive influence on the speed and effectiveness of digitization, which can influence collaboration across every department and, ultimately, patient care quality.

 Workplace Safety